 Olga holds a Visiting Fellow position at the Oxford Martin School, the University of Oxford.
 She is a member of the Oxford Martin Programme on Affordable Medicines, working on the ‘open innovation in drug development’ project to facilitate the accessibility and affordability of medicines.
 Olga is regularly commissioned for policy briefs, governmental studies, and consultations, including those funded by the UK FCO/DFID and the World Bank.
 As a research coordinator, Olga led a research team in a FCO/DFID project that provided technical assistance to the Ukrainian government on the establishment and operation of a new specialised IP court in Ukraine.
 She also acted as an international IP expert in a United Nations Development Programme project that assisted the government of Kazakhstan in developing its new IP strategy 2021-25.
 She advises a large patient organisation in Ukraine on its policy work on improving access to medicines, including changes to patent and competition laws.

-Before joining the Brunel Law School, Olga was a Lecturer in IP Law at the Aston Law School, where she taught Principles of Intellectual Property Law and Intellectual Property Law to business and law students.
-Prior to her lectureship at Aston University, Olga worked as a Reserach Associate at Queen Mary University of London.
+Before joining the Brunel Law School, Olga was a lecturer in intellectual property law at the Aston Law School, where she taught intellectual property law to law and business students.
+Prior to her lectureship at Aston University, Olga worked as a research associate at Queen Mary University of London.